zehengl/django-survey/readme.md

 ## Sankey diagram

-If you installed python-tk (for python 2.7) or python3-tk (for python 3.x), you can also show the relation between two questions using a sankey diagram :
+If you installed python3-tk, you can also show the relation between two questions using a sankey diagram :

 ~~~~
 Lorem ipsum dolor sit amët, <strong> consectetur </strong> adipiscing elit.: